backstage/backstage/.changeset/eight-ducks-beg.md

 ---
-'@backstage/plugin-pagerduty': patch
+'@backstage/plugin-pagerduty': minor
 ---

-Use identityApi to provide auth token for pagerduty API calls.
+**Breaking**: Use identityApi to provide auth token for pagerduty API calls.